WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**

-✅ If you're already running Windows 10/11 on your device, you can start from [this step: Installing Windows 10X](#installing-windows-10x).
+❓ If you're already running Windows 10/11 on your device, you can start from [this step: Installing Windows 10X](#installing-windows-10x).
 Please note that you'll remove your Windows Installation if you do it.

+❓ If you're running an old release of 10X and want to update it or want to reinstall, start from [this step: Installing Windows 10X](#installing-windows-10x).
+You'll lose your 10X data if you follow this guide.

 ## What you will get 🛒